 Take a look at 6 tips to manage accounts receivables efficiently

 On the other side, managing accounts receivables efficiently will benefit the business in several ways.
-The most important being the increased cash inflow by faster realization of sales to cash.
-It also helps you to build a better relationship with your customer by not having the discrepancies in pending bills and mitigates the risk of bad debts.
+The most important is the increased cash inflow by a faster realization of sales to cash.
+It also helps you to build a better relationship with your customer by not having discrepancies in pending bills and mitigates the risk of bad debts.
 All these require you to be top of your account’s receivables and you can easily achieve this by using accounting software.
-It helps you track, monitor and on-time action on overdue/long-pending bills resulting in increased inflow of cash that is essential for business growth.
+It helps you track, monitor, and on-time action on overdue/long-pending bills resulting in an increased inflow of cash that is essential for business growth.

 e-Invoice from 1st October 2022 for Businesses with Turnover Exceeding 10 Crore